 Also known as VASA, these APIs, either supplied by third-party vendors or offered by VMware, enable communications between vCenter Server and underlying storage.
 Through VASA, storage entities can inform vCenter Server about their configurations, capabilities, and storage health and events.
 In return, VASA can deliver VM storage requirements from vCenter Server to a storage entity and ensure that the storage layer meets the requirements.

 VASA becomes essential when you work with Virtual Volumes, vSAN, vSphere APIs for I/O Filtering (VAIO), and storage VM policies.
-See Using Storage Providers.
+See Using Storage Providers in vSphere.

 vSphere APIs for Array Integration